Narmis-E/colourscheme-hub/README.md

 # colourscheme-hub

-Modern UNIX customisation is mostly denoted by the use of colourschemes, which alter the colours used by applications.\
-More often than not, colourschemes are often created for the theming for GTK, a toolkit used to create many graphical applications.

-This repository acts as a centralised hub for the discovery and showcase of different GTK colourschemes for newcomers to the ricing scene, or for ricers searching for something fresh.\
-For now this repository will only cover colourschemes which have a GTK theme counterpart to standard terminal 8 colour ANSI sequence and vice versa.
+This repository serves as a centralized hub for discovering and showcasing various GTK colorschemes.
+Colorschemes are widely used in modern UNIX customization to alter the colors of applications.
+Whether you're new to ricing or an experienced ricer looking for something new, this repository offers a collection of GTK colorschemes that have a counterpart for standard terminal 8/16-color ANSI sequences and vice versa.

 [I want to add a theme!](#adding-your-theme)